cipher387/osint_stuff_tool_collection/README.md

 | [SPF Explainer](https://www.digitalocean.com/community/tools/spf) | Simple online tool that explain in details Sender Policy Framework (email authentication standard) record of target domain. |
 | [TLDR](https://github.com/tldr-pages/tldr) | A tool that is a great time-saver when working with the command line.
 Enter "tldr command name" and get a brief description with examples of how to use it. |
 | [AWK JS](https://awk.js.org/) | AWK (script language) is a powerful command line tool for extracting data from texts and auto generating texts.
 For those who don't use CLI yet (or just want to solve some problem without leaving browser) a good alternative is an online version of awk. |
+| [PLDB](https://pldb.com/) | A huge knowledge base of 4050 programming languages.
+For each language you can see its place in the ranking, the number of users and repositories, the history of creation, linguistic features + huge lists of books and articles
+ |

 [](#search-engines)Search engines
 =================================